yasserfarouk/gbmaaai2023/README.md

 # Supplementary Materials for "Generalized Bargaining Mechanisms" (Submitted to AAAI 2023 Senior Presentations Track)

-This folder contains all the code implementing the algorithms described in the paper and all datasets used.
+This folder contains supplementary materials as well as all the code implementing the algorithms described in the paper and all datasets used.

 ## Reproducibility and Public Availability